zengbing15/lumos_doc/docs/introduction/about.md

 title: About This Guide
 sidebar_label: Home
 ---
-This documentation guide offers informational content to help you get started developing CKB DApps on the Lumos framework.
+This documentation guide offers the informational content to help you get started developing CKB DApps on the Lumos framework.

 The recommended reading path for the Lumos documentation is as follows: